Always be realistic about your to do list, don’t have too many things on it, and then don’t forget to do the hardest and most important things first

 The focus should be on the most important tasks that need to be completed first, regardless of whether is is exciting or not or how many things are there on the to do list.

 Break things down into smaller chunks and prioritize.
 So if brushing your teeth is a task, break it down into three – 1) turn the water on 2) squeeze the toothpaste 3) brush your teeth.

-- How do you prioritize the tasks on your list?
+- How many things do you have in your to do list?

-- Why do you write a to-do list?
+- How many items do you put on your daily to-do list?

 - regarding writing and completing the to-do list, how do you keep yourself accountable?